 What Is The Sympto Thermal Method?

-It is hormone-free, non-intrusive and has been found to be 99.4% effective with perfect use.
+- Has been found to be 99.4% effective with perfect use

 –